JessikaSolleder/CE462-Project-3/README.md

 2. Include the factored moment method

 Assumptions and methodologies:
-- This program covers a scenario where the sheetpiles penetrate granular soils and penetrate a clay layer
+- This program covers a scenario where the sheetpiles penetrate granular soil and embeds into a clay layer
 - For the lateral earth pressure calculations, the Rankine Theory is utilized
 - Unit Weight of the soil is assumed to be 10 kN/m^3